The Saturday Evening Post

 According to the Post’s official history, it has a neat connection to Benjamin Franklin!
-In 1728, Franklin had the idea to create The Pennsylvania Gazette magazine.
+In 1728, Franklin had the idea to create The Pennsylvania Gazette, an informative magazine.
 However, before he had a chance to begin work on the paper, his partner, Samuel Keimer, stole the name and idea.
-Luckily for Franklin, the paper failed within a year, and he and Hugh Meredith took over production in 1729.
+Luckily for Franklin, the paper failed within a year, and he and Hugh Meredith took over production.

 Under Franklin’s leadership, the Gazette became one of the most influential newspapers in the American colonies.
 By 1748, he had experienced enough success with his various business ventures to retire.
-The Gazette continued on without him until 1800, but Franklin’s print shop where it was produced remained open.
+The Gazette continued on without him until 1800, and the print shop where the magazine was produced remained open after that.

 Twenty years later, Samuel Atkinson was running the shop when Charles Alexander submitted an idea.
 He wanted to print a popular poem about a blind girl in the city who set type by hand.
-The poem was so popular, he managed to find 200 people who would subscribe to the poem.
+He managed to find 200 people who would subscribe to the poem.
 Based on that interest, he suggested to Atkinson that they start a newspaper.

 Atkinson and Alexander decided to name the new paper The Saturday Evening Post because it would be printed and ready for the second mail delivery on Saturdays.
 The first issue was produced on August 4, 1821.
 The Post included local and national news, including the letters between former presidents John Adams and Thomas Jefferson.
-And while the paper was printed on Franklin’s press, much of the writing also matched his style.
+In addition to the paper being printed on Franklin’s press, much of the writing also matched his style.
 Subjects included business, law, exploration, fashion, etiquette, agriculture, and science.

-Over the years, the Post featured the works of many renowned authors, including Edgar Allen Poe, James Fenimore Cooper, Harriet Beecher Stowe, Washington Irving, and Mark Twain.
-But by the late 1890s, the paper had become watered down with trivia and fashion news and didn’t feature any illustrations or advertising.
+Over the years, the Post featured the works of many renowned authors including Edgar Allen Poe, James Fenimore Cooper, Harriet Beecher Stowe, Washington Irving, and Mark Twain.
+Unfortunately, by the late 1890s, the paper had become watered down with trivia and fashion news and didn’t feature any illustrations or advertising.
 It dropped to only about 2,000 readers.

 Curtis was also one of the first publishers to realize that advertising, rather than the price paid by customers, was the future in funding the paper.
 He was diligent in only including wholesome, honest advertisements from reputable ad agencies, which earned the loyalty of his readers.

 Curtis’ editor, George Lorimer, was also influential in the Post’s success.
-He worked hard to make the Post appeal to people all over the country, while most publications of the day were more regional.
+While most publications of the day were more regional, he worked hard to make the magazine appeal to people all over the country.
 Lorimer also sought out the day’s best writers and paid them faster than other publications, which in turn encouraged them to go to the Post first.
 He attracted such writers as Joseph Conrad, O. Henry, Rudyard Kipling, and Jack London.
-He also convinced former president Grover Cleveland to write a series of articles.
+He even convinced former president Grover Cleveland to write a series of articles.

 By 1960, the Post reached its peak circulation of 6 million readers.
 However, the rise in popularity of television and an increased number of magazines provided lots of competition.
 Readership declined and the Post closed in 1969.
-It was revived in 1971 as a quarterly publication and is still in publication today.
+It was revived in 1971 as a quarterly publication, and is still in circulation today.